reecore-coin/Reex-MN/README.md

 chmod +x reemn.sh
 ```
 3. prepare the windows wallet:
-- go to debug console and type:
+a - Go to debug console and type:
 ```
 getnewaddress MN1
 ```
-- send 1.000 REEX to this address and let atleast confirm by 1 blocks
+b - Send 15.000 REEX to this address and let atleast confirm by 1 blocks
-- get the MN key and save in txt:
+c - Generate the MN key  (in debug console)and save in txt:
 ```
 masternode genkey
 ```